TVR28/Computer-Vision/README.md

 ## Dependencies

-The AI Workout Manager relies on the following libraries:
+The Gym Workout Tracker relies on the following libraries:

-- OpenCV for image and video processing.
+- `OpenCV` for image and video processing.
-- MediaPipe for pose detection.
+- `MediaPipe` for pose detection.
-- Numpy for numerical operations.
+- `Numpy` for numerical operations.
-- Math and time libraries from Python's standard library.
+- `Math` and `time` libraries from Python's standard library.

 ## Usage

-You can run the AI Workout Manager by using the following command:
+You can run the Gym Workout Manager by using the following command:

 ```bash
 python main.py